 S30 cruising Skärgårdskryssare

 At the end of the sixties, Swedish square metre boat sailors are thinking about a yacht being easier to keep and a bit more comfortable.
 They like the elegant wooden square metre boat and its delighting pleasure under sail.
 But the maintenance of the aged vessels seems to much.
 And many sailors now have families who cannot find enough space on the narrow, flat-hulled classics.
 A bit more comfort would be nice during summer holidays spent in the Skärgård, as the Swedes call their archipelago.
-And ot a single square metre boat was built in Sweden i the 1960s.
-So it’s time for a new type of boat, the so-called cruising square metre boat or Tours Skärgårdskryssare.
+And ot a single square metre boat was built in Sweden in the 1960s.
+So it’s time for a new type of boat, the so-called cruising square metre boat, also known as cruising Skärgårdskryssare.

 Seventies compromise between elegance and comfort

 To be built from the then new material, glass fiber reinforced plastic (GRP).
-As a series product, inexpensive and easy to care for.
-At that time, several designers and boat builders try this 1970s compromise between a traditionall and attractive line, suitable for cruising and tolerable effort in boat care.
-The most successful of this type of boat is the S30 with around 300 built.
+As a series product, inexpensive and easy to keep.
+At that time, several designers and boat builders try this 1970s compromise of a traditional and attractive line, suitable for cruising and tolerable maintenance effort.
+The most successful of this type is the S30 with around 300 built.
 It is the only boat in the approximately 12 m long cruising square metre boat range, that offers almost headroom.
 This boat is available in two versions.
-This is about the first variant.
+This page is about the first variant.